HLasse/TextDescriptives/README.md

 # 📰 News

+* We now have a TextDescriptives-powered web-app so you can extract and downloads metrics without a single line of code!
+Check it out [here](https://huggingface.co/spaces/HLasse/textdescriptives)
 * Version 2.0 out with a new API, a new component, updated documentation, and tutorials!
 Components are now called by "`textdescriptives/{metric_name}`.
 New `coherence` component for calculating the semantic coherence between sentences.
 See the [documentation](https://github.com/HLasse/TextDescriptives) for tutorials and more information!